BrowserStackCE/browserstack-examples-pytest-BDD-appium/README.md

-# PyTest BDD with Browserstack AppAutomate
+# BrowserStack Examples PyTest BDD AppAutomate

-PyTest Integration with BrowserStack.
+PyTest Integration with BrowserStack for Appium.

 ![BrowserStack Logo](https://d98b8t1nnulk5.cloudfront.net/production/images/layout/logo-header.png?1469004780)

+### Introduction

+- This repository demonstrates an Appium test framework written in Pytest BDD (Behavior Driven Development).
+It leverages the power of Pytest and the pytest-bdd plugin to write and execute BDD-style tests for mobile applications.
+The Appium script is designed for automating tests on the [sample Android app](https://www.browserstack.com/app-automate/sample-apps/android/WikipediaSample.apk).
+The script has the ability to run tests sequentially or in parallel on BrowserStack.

-### Requirements
+### Prerequisite

-1. Python 3.7+
+- - Ensure you have Python 3.7+

     - For Windows, download latest python version from [here](https://www.python.org/downloads/windows/) and run the installer executable
     - For Mac and Linux, run `python --version` to see what python version is pre-installed.
 If you want a different version download from [here](https://www.python.org/downloads/)

+### Repository Setup

+- Clone the repository

-### Install the dependencies
+- Install dependencies
 To install the dependencies, run the following command in project's base directory:

 - For Python 3